famished-tiger/Rley/README.md

 This time, the following output is displayed:
 ```
   Parsing successful? false
-  Premature end of input after 'a' at position 5
+  Premature end of input after 'a' at position line 1, column 20
   Expected one 'Noun'.
 ```
 Again, the resulting error message is user-friendly.
-Remark: currently, Rley reports an error position as the index of the
-input token with which the error was detected.

 ## Examples